-1919 “Snake Hollow Gusher” at Pittsburgh brought $35 million natural gas drilling boom — and bust.
+The “Snake Hollow Gusher” brought Pittsburgh a $35 million natural gas drilling boom — and bust.

-“Rarely, a community sees its pulse quicken with a get-rich quick beat, feels the boom fever strike, suffers the chill of disillusion when the ‘El Dorado’ fades out and then recovers,” noted the Pittsburgh Press on July 15, 1934.
+“Rarely, a community sees its pulse quicken with a get-rich-quick beat, feels the boom fever strike, suffers the chill of disillusion when the ‘El Dorado’ fades out and then recovers,” noted the Pittsburgh Press in 1934, decades after the excitement began.

 “But this is what happened at the McKeesport gas field, scene of the Pittsburgh district’s biggest boom and loudest crash,” the newspaper added.
 McKeesport Gas Company was among the many petroleum company casualties.

-McKeesport ,PA, drilling derricks and a McKeesport Gas Company stock certificate.
+McKeesport,PA, drilling derricks and a McKeesport Gas Company stock certificate.

-Pennsylvania natural gas fields attracted investors to many ambitious drilling ventures, including McKeesport Gas Company.
+Pennsylvania’s natural gas fields attracted investors to many ambitious drilling ventures, including McKeesport Gas Company.

 Following the first U.S. oil discovery at Titusville, Pennsylvania, in late August 1859, natural gas development began in western Pennsylvania.